EUPP-benchmark/climetlab-eumetnet-postprocessing-benchmark/docs/source/files/EUPPBench_datasets.rst

    ds = cml.load_dataset('EUPPBench-training-data-gridded-forecasts-pressure', 500, "highres")
    ds.to_xarray()

-1.4 - Postprocessed surface variable forecasts
+1.4 - Processed surface variable forecasts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Postprocessed surface variables can be obtained for each forecast date,
+Processed surface variables can be obtained for each forecast date,
 both for the ensemble (51 members) and deterministic runs.
 A
-postprocessed variable is either accumulated, averaged or filtered.
+processed variable is either accumulated, averaged or filtered.

 It includes: